 What is the Taiwan Employment Gold Card (aka Gold Card)?

 The Taiwan Employment Gold Card is part of the Act for the Recruitment of Foreign Professionals, which was implemented in February 2018.
-As of June 30, 2020, only 872 Gold Cards have been issued (source) which indicates that this program hasn’t been very well publicized, especially for all the benefits you get from. (we will cover that in a little bit).
+As of June 30, 2020, only 872 Gold Cards have been issued (source) which indicates that this program hasn’t been very well publicized, especially for all the benefits you get (we will cover that in a little bit).
+It’s probably Taiwan’s closest thing to a Digital Nomad Visa program.

 The goal of this program is to help Taiwan attract more highly-skilled foreign talent in several professions which are deemed of importance to the economy, under which qualified foreigners can apply for.
 These professions are the following: